DigitalPublishingToolkit/Hybrid-Publishing-Toolkit-for-the-Arts/docs/08_guide_workflow.md

 * is interactive material needed, more or other images than can be published in print, video, audio, etc.

 ### Specific issues for this publication type
-Important issues in the hybrid workflow for research publications ar
+Important issues in the hybrid workflow for research publications are
 1. the editorial process, with comments and copyediting
 2. footnotes and referencing

 ### Based on the above, what to choose?

 How to make a research publication in EPUB2/3, HTML5 (/app), PDF